btmartin721/R_scripts/README.md

 Takes a directory of Douglas lab ligation files as input, and outputs sequenced samples to .txt file.
 Must setwd() in R prior to using.
 All files must be .xlsx, NOT .xls
 If the formatting for your ligation sheets differs from mine, you might have to modify the code.

+## hybridDetective / parallelnewhybrid scripts

+Takes genepop input file and runs through the hybriddetective pipeline (https://github.com/bwringe/hybriddetective) conjunction with parallelnewhybrid (https://github.com/bwringe/parallelnewhybrid).

+There are four R scripts associated with this pipeline: Steps 1-2, step 3, steps 4-7, and step 8.
+I did it that way because I was running parallelnewhybrid (steps 3 and 8) on a different computer, and then I'd collect the output and run the next steps.

+Each R script requires that you change the settings and set the working directory in the SETTINGS sections at the top of the scripts.
+It is also preferable that you run each script one function at a time, so you can make sure everything works OK.

+Take note of where the forward slashes are when specifying filenames and directories.